ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ![Group Legend](/images/group_legend.png)

-## Visio Icon Conversion
+## Visio Icon Conversion (vssx folder)

 Tentative (subject to change/review) conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later with additional icons being added as needed plus the groups icons are additional.
 Need to determine whether to provide vss files for Visio 2003-2013.

-## Visio Diagram Templates
+## Visio Diagram Templates (vstx folder)

-Template files are currently screenshots from other tools plus the reference architectures from Paul Bahr and in process of being converted to templates in Visio.
+Template files are in the process of being converted to Visio from other tools including reference architectures from Paul Bahr.